allebb/cartographer/README.md

 ./vendor/bin/phpunit
 ```

-Code coverage can also be ran and a report generated (this does require XDebug to be installed)...
+Code coverage can also be run, and a report generated (this does require XDebug to be installed)...

 ```shell
 ./vendor/bin/phpunit --coverage-html ./report